microsoftgraph/msgraph-sdk-powershell/src/Users.Actions/v1.0/docs/Microsoft.Graph.Users.Actions.md

 ### [Send-MgUserChatActivityNotification](Send-MgUserChatActivityNotification.md)
 Send an activity feed notification in scope of a chat.
-For more information about sending notifications and the requirements for doing so, see sending Teams activity notifications.
+For more details about sending notifications and the requirements for doing so, see sending Teams activity notifications.

 ### [Send-MgUserMail](Send-MgUserMail.md)
 Send the message specified in the request body using either JSON or MIME format.